- 🔙 Back to Media

 Originally done for the frontispiece of a special hardcover edition of THE VANISHING TOWER by Michael Moorcock.
 Hardcover book is from 1981.

 Demonslayer (incorrectly is Dragonslayer).
 The full cover can be seen at the official Michael Whelan website and here.
-Also read the collector editions.
+Also read the collector editions and Elric Demonslayer.

-The first Elric was special hardcover edition Elric of MelnibonΓ© (1977).
+The first Elric was special hardcover edition Elric of Melniboné (1977).
 See more info there.
-The fourth special hardcover edition Vanishing Tower (31 May 1981), was illustrated to Michael WhelanΒ on Archival Press/βDonald m Grant Pub Inc. See the Elric Demonslayer, isfdb, DAW Books, Moorcography and Amazon.
+The fourth special hardcover edition Vanishing Tower (06 Oct 1981), was illustrated to Michael Whelan on Archival Press (Robert Wiener of Donald M. Grant’s original company).
+See the isfdb, DAW Books, Moorcography and Amazon.

 See more on record: